bbauska/W3Cx-4of5-thru-May-2024/README.md

     the drop (get the value from the clipboard, etc).
 It's also necessary to reset the look of the drop zone to default.

-#### Complete example with visual feedback on draggable objects and the drop zone
+<h4>Complete example with visual feedback on draggable objects and the drop zone

 The following example shows how to use these events in a droppable zone.